 “Do you think it’s possible for the next president to stop climate change?”
 That’s the unprecedented and challenging question The New York Times asked all candidates in June.
 That question really translates to, “Can the next President begin to reverse global warming?”
 A few of 21 responders actually answered the question.
 See our rough “machine transcript”.
 We highlight those who talked about removing carbon dioxide, which is how to start reversing global warming!
 And that started us thinking about Scorecards!

-Contact us to help create the scorecard!
 And go to Briefing Presidential Advisors Can Add Hope to the Climate Debate for the big picture.

-We’re starting to crowdsource candidates’ responses at Healthy Climate Scorecard plus backup material.
+Working documents from the initial project can still be found at Healthy Climate Scorecard plus backup material.
 It’s a Google Doc with:

 - Candidate Scorecard in development